 I am a health economist at the Office of Health Economics, London.
-Prior to this, I worked as a (tenured) Research Fellow at the Institute for Social and Economic Research (ISER), University of Essex.
+Prior to this, I worked as a (tenured) Research Fellow at the Institute for Social and Economic Research, University of Essex.
 I am also affiliated to the Health, Econometrics and Data Group (HEDG), University of York.

 My research focuses in the area of microeconometrics and health economics, with particular interests in the determinants of health, disability, economics of obesity, disability research, health care demand and costs as well as socio-economic inequalities in health research.
 I am also interested in the survey measurement of health, and particularly in the use of blood-based and nurse-administered biomarkers as health indicators in social science and economics research.

 My work on the economics of obesity has been used by the Congressional Budget Office, Washington, D.C. to shape and inform anti-obesity policy; the relevant reports are available here and here.
 Media coverage of my research includes an in-depth feature article in The Guardian, an interview at Politico.com and Newsweek on health policy, an opinion article at the Society Now magazine (winter 2016) and several departmental press releases.

 Recently, I have been appointed as one of the Program Chairs (Production of Health, Health Behaviours & Policy Interventions) for the iHEA Scientific Committee,